pulkitent/parking-lot-lld-oop-ood-assignment/README.md

 It is important to note that they are not looking for a GUI and they are not assessing you on the capabilities around code required to do the I/O. The focus is on the overall design.
 So, while building a solution.
-Following is a list of things to keep in mind, before you submit your code :
+Following is a list of things to keep in mind, before you submit your code:

 1. Is behaviour of an object distinguished from its state and is the state encapsulated?